 This will help curb the desire to stop working and vacuum the rug or dust the entertainment center.

-I set a time for 60 minutes and then clean all the things I notice right off the bat.
+I set a timer for 60 minutes and then clean all the things I notice right off the bat.

 Then when I sit down to work, I am less likely to see these things in the middle of a thought and want to stop what I am doing so I can clean them.

-If you have kids and a spouse that are contributing to the chaos around the house, then remind them that they need to help out!
+If you have kids and a spouse contributing to the chaos around the house, then remind them they need to help!